schemacrawler/SchemaCrawler/schemacrawler-distrib/src/site/markdown/how-to.md

 ### <a name="portable-names">How to hide display of object names that can change from server to server</a>

-Use the `-portablenames=true` command-line option to allow for easy comparison between databases, by hiding foreign key names, constraint names, trigger names, specific names for procedures, and index and primary key names, and not showing the fully-qualified table name.
+Use the `--portable-names=true` command-line option to allow for easy comparison between databases, by hiding foreign key names, constraint names, trigger names, specific names for procedures, and index and primary key names, and not showing the fully-qualified table name.